fidalgomario/Hackerrank/README.md

 # Hackerrank
 This is a repository of my solutions to problems on [Hackerrank](https://www.hackerrank.com/).
-Each of my solutions passed all of the test cases for the problem with the given constraints and requirements.
+All of my solutions passed each test cases for the problem with the given constraints and requirements.
 This is my [Hackerrank Profile](https://www.hackerrank.com/mariofidalgo) check it out!

 | Types of Problems        | Problems
 | ------------- |:-------------|